cmik2/cuisine-expert-class/README.md

 spaCy -- to parse and tokenize the text to tag each token with lexical POS and ER information

-nltk -- modeling classifier and train the data
+nltk -- modeling classifier and train the data using the NaiveBayes classifier

 Initially, nltk was the only choice for NLP.
 However, after feeding through raw texts from my sample data, I found that: